yehia67/documentation/iri/0.1/references/api-errors.md

 # API error messages

+**If an API request fails with an error code, you may see one of the following errors.
+Use this page to resolve errors.**

 ## Invalid addresses input

 Make sure that addresses are valid by searching for them on a [Tangle explorer](https://thetangle.org/search).